guolivar/guolivar.github.io/_projects/1_project.md

   + CO2.
 Photoacoustic sensor – Sensair 41.
   + PM1, PM2.5, PM10.
 Plantower PMS5003 laser dust sensor.

+The data are streamed to an InfluxDB instance with a separate bucket for each SHAQS.
+Data available locally onboard of each SHAQS only covers the last 48 hours.
+To generate the automatic reports, we setup Batch jobs in Amazon's cloud computing platform to run Docker images with R scripts to take the data from the InfluxDB database and generate automatic daily and weekly reports.

 [NIWA project page](https://niwa.co.nz/atmosphere/reducing-covid-19-transmission-through-increased-ventilation)

 <!--